-This Form must be completed by a physician or other licensed health care provider qualified to treat adults with a cognitive disability.
 Please complete the information requested in the spaces provided.
-An applicant with a specific cognitive or learning disability must have been identified by an approved neuropsychological and psycho-educational assessment process which includes data from both cognitive and achievement measures.
-In addition, the test must also:
+An applicant with ADD/ADHD who is seeking accommodations must have been evaluated by an approved neuropsychological and psychoeducational assessment process which includes data from both cognitive and achievement measures.
+In addition, the test must:

-- (1) Have been administered within the last five years; - (2) Have identified an information processing deficit; - (3) Have certified that this patient's aptitude is within the normal range; and - (4) Have identified an aptitude-achievement discrepancy of 1.5 standard deviations based on age-adjusted (not education-adjusted) norms.
-The applicant must show a functional limitation when compared to a person in the general population, not the average law school or college graduate.
+- (1) Have been administered within the last five years; - (2) Have identified an information processing deficit; - (3) Have certified that this patient's aptitude is within the normal range; and - (4) Have identified an aptitude-achievement discrepancy of 1.5 standard deviations based on age-adjusted (not education-adjusted) norms AND the applicant must show a functional limitation when compared to a person in the general population, not the average law school or college graduate.
 It is not sufficient to show that the applicant is not performing as well as might be expected based on the applicant's aptitude if the achievement numbers still fall within the average range.